alxkm/reflector/README.md

 Required java version is java 8

 Specially not used java 8 features to keep more obvious code.
+And formatting also not according to official java code style for such reason.

 ### Quick start